ibm-cloud-docs/hpc-slurm/updating-variables.md

             "value": "Please fill here",
             "type": "string",
             "secure": false,
-            "description":"Comma-separated list of names of the SSH key configured in your IBM Cloud account that is used to establish a connection to the Slurm master node.
+            "description":"Comma-separated list of names of the SSH key configured in your IBM Cloud account that is used to establish a connection to the Slurm management node.
 Ensure the SSH key is present in the same resource group and region where the cluster is being provisioned.
 If you do not have an SSH key in your IBM Cloud account, create one by using the instructions given here.
 [Learn more](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys)."
           },
           {
             "name": "api_key",